MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-boot-jms/README.md

 # trail-metrics-support-spring-boot-jms

-Contains a Spring Boot auto configurations that automatically configures message converter wrappers for in and outgoing jms messages.
+Contains Spring Boot auto configurations that automatically configures message converter wrappers for in and outgoing jms messages.

 ## How to use